 Has AmerisourceBergen (ABC) Outpaced Other Medical Stocks This Year?

-The Medical group has plenty of great stocks, but investors should always be looking for companies that are outperforming their peers.
-Has AmerisourceBergen (ABC) been one of those stocks this year?
-Let's take a closer look at the stock's year-to-date performance to find out.
+Investors interested in Medical stocks should always be looking to find the best-performing companies in the group.
+AmerisourceBergen (ABC) is a stock that can certainly grab the attention of many investors, but do its recent returns compare favorably to the sector as a whole?
+A quick glance at the company's year-to-date performance in comparison to the rest of the Medical sector should help us answer this question.

-AmerisourceBergen is one of 1114 companies in the Medical group.
-The Medical group currently sits at #13 within the Zacks Sector Rank.
-The Zacks Sector Rank gauges the strength of our 16 individual sector groups by measuring the average Zacks Rank of the individual stocks within the groups.
+AmerisourceBergen is a member of our Medical group, which includes 1114 different companies and currently sits at #13 in the Zacks Sector Rank.
+The Zacks Sector Rank considers 16 different groups, measuring the average Zacks Rank of the individual stocks within the sector to gauge the strength of each group.

-The Zacks Rank is a proven system that emphasizes earnings estimates and estimate revisions, highlighting a variety of stocks that are displaying the right characteristics to beat the market over the next one to three months.
+The Zacks Rank is a successful stock-picking model that emphasizes earnings estimates and estimate revisions.
+The system highlights a number of different stocks that could be poised to outperform the broader market over the next one to three months.
 AmerisourceBergen is currently sporting a Zacks Rank of #2 (Buy).

-Over the past three months, the Zacks Consensus Estimate for ABC's full-year earnings has moved 0.6% higher.
-This shows that analyst sentiment has improved and the company's earnings outlook is stronger.
+Over the past 90 days, the Zacks Consensus Estimate for ABC's full-year earnings has moved 0.6% higher.
+This means that analyst sentiment is stronger and the stock's earnings outlook is improving.

-One other Medical stock that has outperformed the sector so far this year is Amphastar Pharmaceuticals (AMPH).
-The stock is up 11.1% year-to-date.
+Another Medical stock, which has outperformed the sector so far this year, is Amphastar Pharmaceuticals (AMPH).
+The stock has returned 11.1% year-to-date.

-The consensus estimate for Amphastar Pharmaceuticals' current year EPS has increased 39.6% over the past three months.
+In Amphastar Pharmaceuticals' case, the consensus EPS estimate for the current year increased 39.6% over the past three months.
 The stock currently has a Zacks Rank #1 (Strong Buy).

-Looking more specifically, AmerisourceBergen belongs to the Medical - Dental Supplies industry, which includes 21 individual stocks and currently sits at #104 in the Zacks Industry Rank.
-This group has gained an average of 12.4% so far this year, so ABC is performing better in this area.
+To break things down more, AmerisourceBergen belongs to the Medical - Dental Supplies industry, a group that includes 21 individual companies and currently sits at #104 in the Zacks Industry Rank.
+On average, stocks in this group have gained 12.4% this year, meaning that ABC is performing better in terms of year-to-date returns.

-On the other hand, Amphastar Pharmaceuticals belongs to the Medical - Generic Drugs industry.
-This 16-stock industry is currently ranked #111.
-The industry has moved -20.2% year to date.
+In contrast, Amphastar Pharmaceuticals falls under the Medical - Generic Drugs industry.
+Currently, this industry has 16 stocks and is ranked #111.
+Since the beginning of the year, the industry has moved -20.2%.

-Investors with an interest in Medical stocks should continue to track AmerisourceBergen and Amphastar Pharmaceuticals.
-These stocks will be looking to continue their solid performance.
+Investors interested in the Medical sector may want to keep a close eye on AmerisourceBergen and Amphastar Pharmaceuticals as they attempt to continue their solid performance.

 Infrastructure Stock Boom to Sweep America